snudm-starlab/SRP/README.md

   │     ├── tasks
   │     │    └── SRPtranslation : customized translation task for SRP
   │     │
-  │     ├── train.py : training a new model
+  │     ├── train.py : codes for training a new model
   │     ├── trainer.py : codes for managing training process
-  │     ├── pruning.py : pruning the pre-trained model
+  │     ├── pruning.py : codes for pruning the pre-trained model
-  │     ├── finetuning.py : finetuning the pruned model
+  │     ├── finetuning.py : codes for finetuning the pruned model
   │     ├── generate.py : Translate pre-processed data with a trained model
   │     ├── sequence_generator.py : Codes for generating sequences
   │     ├── checkpoint_utils.py : Codes for saving and loading checkpoints